sfiera/mactech/displays.rst

 1. Omit the dip switches.
 2. Wire VGAGnd and Sense0 (D-15 pin 4 and ground) together directly.
 3. Wire diodes between Sense1 and Sense2 (DA-15 pins 7 and 10) according
-   to the maximum resolution of the monitor:
+   to the maximum resolution of the display:

    * 1152×870: cathode on Sense1 (DA-15 pin 7)
    * 1024×768: cathode on Sense2 (DA-15 pin 10)